-Barretto Bay Strategies provides strategic advising, planning services, and market entry assistance to community development organizations, anchor institutions, and start-ups in the clean energy, food manufacturing, housing, and transportation sectors.
+Barretto Bay Strategies is an urban solutions consulting firm that provides strategic advising to public agencies, community development organizations, and start-ups in the areas of renewable energy and clean transportation; urban manufacturing & distribution; and neighborhood revitalization.
 The firm specializes in projects positioned at the interface of public policy and market development in these spaces.

 Barretto Bay’s recent clients have included a global automaker seeking to develop and deploy a zero-emission car share program in dense East Coast metros, a national developer of affordable housing pursuing a strategy of industrial job creation in a new mixed-use development, the owner of a 120 acre former shipyard in search of a repurposing strategy for a location that once employed over 50,000 workers, and an economic development organization looking to procurement localization as an approach to address poverty in an historically underserved area.
 Barretto Bay has advised three NYS Brownfield Opportunity Area studies as well as six NYS Energy Research and Development Authority projects

 Paul Lipson served for seven years as Chief of Staff to Congressman Jose E. Serrano (NY-16), an 11-term Democrat and senior appropriator from The Bronx, NY.
 In 2009, Lipson served as principal author of The American Electric Vehicle Manufacturing Act (HR 4399), a bill introduced with bi-partisan support aimed at scaling up the domestic electric truck industry and helping to address air quality deficits incurred by medium duty fleets based in places like the South Bronx.